anguyenmagento/devdocs/guides/v2.0/cloud/reference/discover-arch.md

 The coordinating agent that monitors your production system:

 * Detects failures at the service level (for example, MySQL)
-* Fully automaties and coordinates recovery where an automated recovery is possible
+* Fully automatic and coordinates recovery where an automated recovery is possible

 ### Production technology stack
 The Production environment has three VMs behind an Elastic Load Balancer managed by an HAProxy per VM.
 Each VM includes the following technologies: